Self-Harm Awareness Month

-If you were not already aware, March is Self-Injury Awareness Month.
+If you were not already aware, March is Self-Harm Awareness Month.
 The term “self-injury” or “self-harm” refers to a common response to severe emotional distress.
 People who experience severe psychological pain may react by intentionally inflicting non-suicidal injuries on themselves.
 Experts believe this is a way for people to mirror their psychological pain with physical pain.

 What you should know about self-harm